Deir Yassin

 Deir Yassin (دير ياسين) was a Palestinian Arab village of around 600 inhabitants about 5 km west of Jerusalem.
-Deir Yassin declared its neutrality during the 1948 Palestine war between Arabs and Jews.
-The village was razed after a massacre of around 107 of its Arab residents on April 9, 1948, by the Jewish paramilitary groups Irgun and Lehi.
-The village buildings are today part of the Kfar Shaul Mental Health Center, an Israeli public psychiatric hospital.
+During the 1948 Palestine war, the village was largely destroyed and its population expelled in the Deir Yassin massacre which killed around 107 of its residents on April 9, 1948.
+The attack on Deir Yassin was carried out by the Jewish paramilitary groups Irgun and Lehi, with support from the Haganah.
+In 1949 the village was resettled by Jewish Israelis, becoming part of Givat Shaul and the State of Israel.
+Some of Deir Yassin's former buildings are today part of the Kfar Shaul Mental Health Center, an Israeli public psychiatric hospital.

 Name

 The first part of the village's name Deir is defined as "monastery" in Arabic.
 According to Palestinian historian Walid Khalidi, this was a common occurrence in Palestinian village names especially those so close to Jerusalem.
 A large ruin that lay at the southwestern edge of Deir Yassin was known simply as "Deir".